Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Result and Discussion

 \subsection{Bounds on LFV branching ratio}

 We now put together the results from the last two subsections by providing projected bounds on BR($Z\to e\mu$) for four different machine energies.
 As we mentioned previously, we consider only one effective coupling at a time.
-These projected bounds on the branching ratio and the effective coupling are shown in Tables~\ref{tab:lhec} and \ref{tab:fcc}.
-We have considered a one-year runtime of each machine and the integrated luminosity as provided in Table~\ref{tab:coll-param}.
+These projected bounds on the BR and the effective coupling are shown in Tables~\ref{tab:lhec} and \ref{tab:fcc}.
+We have considered a one-year runtime for each machine and the integrated luminosity as provided in Table~\ref{tab:coll-param}.

 As was hinted at by the discussions in the previous two subsections, we note that the future electron-proton collider has the potential to provide a stronger upper bound.
 As mentioned in Table~\ref{tab:coll-param}, if we look in the LHeC case, for run 1, an integrated luminosity around $50$ fb$^{-1}$ can be achieved, and for run 2, it can be $\sim\!90$ fb$^{-1}$ after collecting one year of data.
-Considering that we can marginally improve the limit on BR($Z \rightarrow e \mu$) compared to the current bound provided by the ATLAS collaboration\cite{ATLAS:2022uhq} for the case of vector-only and axial-vector-only coupling.
-On the other hand, if the new physics LFV couplings are governed by tensor or axial-tensor coupling, the bound on BR($Z\to e\mu$) can be $\sim\!4$ times stronger than the current upper limit.
+Considering that we can marginally improve the limit on BR($Z \rightarrow e \mu$) compared to the current bound provided by the ATLAS collaboration\,\cite{ATLAS:2022uhq} for the case of vector-only and axial-vector-only coupling.
+On the other hand, if the new physics LFV couplings are governed by tensor or axial-tensor coupling, the bound on BR($Z\to e\mu$) can be $\sim\!5$ times stronger than the current upper limit.
 Overall, there is a scope for improvement in the current bounds at both runs of the LHeC machine.
 These numbers are calculated assuming that the run is for one year only.
-With more than one year run, there is further scope for improvement.
+With more than one year of run, there is further scope for improvement.